School Governors are people who want to make a positive contribution to children’s education.

 Each individual Governor is a member of a Governing Board, which is established in law as a Corporate Body.Individual Governors may not act independently to the rest of the Governing Board; decisions are the joint responsibility of the Governing Board.

 The role of the Governing Board is a strategic one, its key functions are to:

 The Headteacher is responsible for the internal organisation, management and control of the school and the implementation of the strategic framework established by the Governing Board.

 There are the following categories of governor:

 - Parent Governors are proposed and nominated by other parents within the school.
-Parent Governors are representative of the school community but do not formally represent the school's parents on the Governing body, as they are an individuals with skills to offer who also happen to be a parent.
+Parent Governors are representative of the school community but do not formally represent the school's parents on the Governing body; they are an individuals with skills to offer who also happen to be a parent.

-- Staff Governors are employees of the school who work more than 500 hours a year.
+- Staff Governors are employees of the school.

 - Co-opted Governors are people from the community who have skills to offer that can make a difference to the school and its pupils.
 Co-opted Governors are especially useful appointments if there is a particular skill or expertise needed for a Governing Body.